bow-swift/bow-lite/README.md

 ## Modules

-Bow Lite offers a single module that contains:
+Bow Lite offers an umbrella module `BowLite` that contains:

-- **Core**: a collection of the main data types typically used in FP projects, that you can find in the core module of Bow.
+- **BowLiteCore**: a collection of the main data types typically used in FP projects, that you can find in the core module of Bow.
-- **Effects**: an implementation of the `IO` and `EnvIO` data types to deal with side effects, that you can find in the BowEffects module.
+- **BowLiteEffects**: an implementation of the `IO` and `EnvIO` data types to deal with side effects, that you can find in the BowEffects module.
-- **Optics**: a monomorphic implementation of some optics, that you can find in the BowOptics module.
+- **BowLiteOptics**: a monomorphic implementation of some optics, that you can find in the BowOptics module.

 ## How to get it